Join Columbia Health?

 - Sexual Violence Response, which provides comprehensive and integrated education, support, and advocacy about sexual and relationship violence.

-In regards to your specific questions, you can schedule medical appointments, including annual exams for women, at Medical Services; call x4-2284 or go online to Open Communicator to make an appointment.
-For mental health care at Counseling and Psychological Services, you can call x2-2878 for an appointment.
+In regards to your specific questions, you can schedule medical appointments, including annual exams for women, at Medical Services (Morningside) or the Student Health Service (CUMC).
+For mental health care, you can contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) for an appointment.

 Columbia also requires all students to carry adequate insurance coverage (which would cover costs associated with any health care you receive off-campus, such as emergency care, prescriptions, specialist provider visits, surgery, etc.).
-For this reason full-time and residential students are also automatically enrolled in the Columbia Student Medical Insurance Plan.
-One important note: You must get a referral before visiting an off-campus health care provider, otherwise the Columbia plan will not reimburse you for your costs.
-You can receive a referral by visiting Medical Services or Counseling and Psychological Services, depending on your specific needs.
+For this reason, full-time students are also automatically enrolled in the Columbia Student Health Insurance Plan at both the Morningside and Medical Center campuses.
+One important note: You must get a referral before visiting an off-campus health care provider; otherwise the Columbia plan will not reimburse you for your costs.
+You may receive a referral depending on your specific needs.
 The only exception is in emergencies; in a true emergency you do not need a referral to visit your nearest emergency room.

 Good luck staying healthy!